As a world-leading research institute, the University of Nottingham has attracted funding from the research councils for doctoral training programmes.

-Our Doctoral Training Programmes present some of the best opportunities for doctoral studies available internationally.
-Aligned to key areas of research focus, both academically and commercially, Doctoral Training Programmes are setting a new benchmark for the provision of doctoral training and quality of graduate researchers themselves.
+Our doctoral training programmes aim to produce the next generation of research leaders.
+They present some of the best opportunities for doctoral studies available internationally.
+Aligned to key areas of research focus, both academically and commercially, doctoral training programmes are setting a new benchmark for the provision of doctoral training and quality of graduate researchers themselves

 With the tailored approach toward doctoral researchers, you will be uniquely prepared to meet the demands of working on the most pressing research challenges in your chosen field.

-We also offer a wide variety of postgraduate opportunities outside the Doctoral Training Programmes.
-For more information, see our postgraduate prospectus.
+We also offer a wide variety of postgraduate opportunities outside the doctoral training programmes.
+For more information, see our postgraduate webpages.

-- Tim Pearce (Horizon DTC) on his internship at Calvium, who provide tools and consultancy to people with limited technical expertise.
+Tim Pearce (Horizon DTC), intern at Calvium, providing tools and consultancy to people with limited technical expertise

-- Nick Mothershaw, Director of Identity & Fraud Solutions (Experian)
+Nick Mothershaw, Director of Identity and Fraud Solutions (Experian)

-The Horizon CDT has helped overcome this bias: our cohort 1 student, Emily Webber, had a psychology background and was of immediate use to the Vernacular Geography team; second cohort students Min Zhang and Mercedes Torres have CS backgrounds which we were able to apply to problems related to Linked Data and Image Processing.
+The Horizon centre for doctoral training has helped overcome this bias: our cohort one student, Emily Webber, had a psychology background and was of immediate use to the vernacular geography team; second cohort students Min Zhang and Mercedes Torres have computer science backgrounds which we were able to apply to problems related to linked data and image processing.

-For more information and to find out about current opportunities:
+For more information and to find out about current opportunities, make an enquiry.

 Make an enquiry